Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: The decay in the SSM

 \subsection{Case $s_\alpha > 0$}

-In Fig.(\ref{SMvsSSM}) we show the behavior of $\mathcal{R}^{\textrm{SSM}}_V$ ($V=W$ on the left, $V=Z$ on the right) as a function of $m_S$ for a fixed $s_\alpha = 0.17$ and two different values of $w$, namely $w=(4.34, 6.67)\, v$.
-For the sake of comparison, we also computed the same ratio $\mathcal{R}_V^{\textrm{SM}}=[(\Gamma^{\textrm{NLO}}_V/\Gamma^{\textrm{LO}}_V) -1]$ in the SM (red line) leaving the Higgs mass as a free parameter (in practice, the SM with a heavy Higgs \cite{kniehl1}).
+In Fig.(\ref{SMvsSSM}) we show the behavior of $\mathcal{R}^{\textrm{SSM}}_{VV}$ ($V=W$ on the left, $V=Z$ on the right) as a function of $m_S$ for a fixed $s_\alpha = 0.17$ and two different values of $w$, namely $w=(4.34, 6.67)\, v$.
+For the sake of comparison, we also computed the same ratio $\mathcal{R}_{VV}^{\textrm{SM}}=[(\Gamma^{\textrm{NLO}}_{VV}/\Gamma^{\textrm{LO}}_{VV}) -1]$ in the SM (red line) leaving the Higgs mass as a free parameter (in practice, the SM with a heavy Higgs \cite{kniehl1}).
 In the plots, on the common x-axis we use the label $m_{\rm{scalars}}$ to indicate either $m_H$ or $m_S$.

-We observe two main differences.
-The first one is the finite peak at $m_S = 2m_H$ in $\mathcal{R}_V^{\textrm{SSM}}$ due to the new coupling $SHH$ which is obviously absent in the SM.
+We observe two main differences.\\ \\ The first one is the finite peak at $m_S=2m_H$ (which corresponds to fix in the loop integrals: $k^2 = m_S^2 = 4m_H^2$) in $\mathcal{R}_{VV}^{\textrm{SSM}}$ due to the new coupling $SHH$ which is obviously absent in the SM.
 The second is the different behavior in the heavy scalar mass region.
 This is mainly due to the new scalar contributions arising from the coefficient $\mathcal{D}_V$ (see \cite{kniehl1} for an explicit evaluation in the SM).
 For example, setting the mass of the heavy scalars to $m_{\textrm{scalars}}=10^3$ GeV and considering $V=Z$, we have:

 whose positivity is determined by the fact that $\lambda=m_{\textrm{scalars}}^2/2v^2$.
 Instead, in the case of the SSM, we get: